hiivan/hiivan.github.io/_posts/2020-07-29-a-beginners-guide-to-note-taking-for-your-life.md

 ## Active Recall and Spaced Repetition

 When I was a student in junior college studying for 'A' Levels, the content we were learning were becoming more and more complex.
 So I started searching up study techniques to optimize my learning.

 I came across [Ali Abdaal's YouTube videos](https://youtu.be/ukLnPbIffxE) on _Active Recall_ and _Spaced Repetition_, and these techniques stuck with me till this day.
-These were legitimate, scientifically backed<sup id="fnref:1"><a href="#fn:1" class="footnote">1</a></sup> advice, in contrast to the plethora of "Top 101 Study Tips" listicles online that sounds good but doesn't work.
+These were legitimate, scientifically backed<sup id="fnref:1"><a href="#fn:1" class="footnote">1</a></sup> advice, in contrast to the plethora of "*Top 101 Study Tips*" listicles online that sounds good but doesn't work.

 (Spoiler alert: Active Recall trumps other study techniques like rereading, highlighting and blindly writing notes, in terms of examination performance.)